HoangDVH/Watch-Shop/README.md

 ```

 The application will be available at [http://localhost:3000](http://localhost:3000) in your web browser.

-## Contributing

-Contributions to Watch-Web are welcome!
-If you'd like to contribute, please follow these steps:

-1. Fork the repository on GitHub.
-2. Clone your fork to your local machine.
-3. Create a new branch for your feature or bug fix.
-4. Make your changes and commit them.
-5. Push your changes to your fork on GitHub.
-6. Open a pull request to the main repository.

 Please ensure your code follows best practices and includes appropriate documentation.